underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

   TODO: Insert link to records chapter if we have one.
 </div>

-We don't need to go into depth regarding records here, suffice to say that records are the generic representation used by the `LabelledGeneric` type class that we will discuss next.
+We don't need to go into depth regarding records here;
+suffice to say that records are the generic representation used by the `LabelledGeneric` type class that we will discuss next.
 `LabelledGeneric` tags each item in a product or coproduct